 4. Inhumane Slaughter Methods

-Three hundred million turkeys are slaughtered each year in the United States, and 99 percent of them are raised on factory farms.
+Over 200 million turkeys are slaughtered each year in the United States, and 99 percent of them are raised on factory farms.
 Inside these farms, which are large industrialized buildings, up to 10,000 turkeys are crammed into a single barn.
 Most industrialized farming operations hold around 55,000 turkeys at a time.
 As if the psychological damage of being kept in a stressful environment is not enough, turkeys are slaughtered in horrific ways.

 Even the most “humane” turkey slaughtering methods are far from empathetic.
 Turkeys are living, breathing animals who have an inherent desire to survive and avoid pain, like all animals.